pjfanning/poi-gradle-example/README.md

 gradlew.bat run
 ```

-To provide your own file - it is best to provide the full absolute file path:
+To provide your own file to be read - it is best to provide the full absolute file path:

 Mac/Linux
 ```